 Connect Circular Economy

-The European chemical industry can become central to Europe’s circular economy.
-From the design phase of products to their end-of-life, the chemical industry can offer innovative solutions to the benefit of the sector itself and throughout the value chain, enabling downstream industries to become more circular.
-By transforming waste into valuable, new raw materials, and the use of circular feedstock, industry performs a crucial role as recycler for the circular society, thereby contributing to achieve several of the Sustainable Development Goals, particularly SDG 9 ‘Industry, innovation and infrastructure’ and SDG 12 ‘Responsible consumption and production’.
+The European chemical industry can become central to Europe’s circular economy, offering innovative solutions from design to end-of-life, benefiting the sector itself and its value chain.
+By transforming waste into valuable raw materials and using circular feedstock, the industry plays a crucial role as recycler for the circular society, contributing to achieve the Sustainable Development Goals , notably SDG 9 and SDG 12

 Contribution to the EU Green Deal

-The European Commission adopted the new Circular Economy Action Plan (CEAP) in March 2020 and is Europe’s agenda for sustainable growth.
-The action plan announces initiatives along the entire life cycle of products.
-It targets how products are designed, promotes circular economy processes, encourages sustainable consumption, and aims to ensure that waste is prevented, and resources used are kept in the EU economy as long as possible.
+The European Commission’s Circular Economy Action Plan (CEAP), adopted in March 2020, outlines Europe’s agenda for sustainable growth.
+It introduces initiatives along the entire life cycle of products, targeting design, circular economy processes and sustainable consumption whilst ensuring that waste is prevented and resources used are kept in the EU economy as long as possible.
 The chemical industry contributes to the CEAP by focusing on recycling and reuse of resources through the use of alternative feedstock as well as by putting circularity as a criterium when designing chemicals and materials for a wide variety of applications.

 Increase share of alternative feedstock